Quantum Computing and Preconditioners for Hydrological Linear Systems: Introduction

 \section{Introduction}

-Quantum algorithms for solving linear systems offer a potential for exponential speed-up over classical algorithms.
-However, accessing the full quantum advantage of these algorithms requires several advancements.
-Many of these algorithms can only be implemented on future error-corrected hardware~\cite{harrow2009quantum}, while others are designed for today's noisy intermediate-sized quantum devices~\cite{bravo2019variational} but feature a less pronounced speed-up.
-Beyond the current physical limitations, formulating real-world problems to take advantage of this speed-up remains an outstanding problem.
-This is in part due to limitations of the quantum algorithms, as well as advances in classical techniques.
-On the quantum side, the existing algorithms are largely restricted to sparse systems with low condition number.
-Meanwhile, quantum speed-ups have been ruled out for many applications because large systems of equations can often be replaced by small systems of equations easily solved on classical computers while retaining the desired accuracy~\cite{montanaro2016quantum}.
-Existing applications for quantum linear systems (QLS) algorithms have therefore been largely synthetic or specific examples, carefully chosen to avoid these constraints but also lacking in real-world application~\cite{huang2019near}.
+Quantum algorithms for solving linear systems offer a potential for a practical quantum advantage over classical algorithms~\cite{harrow2009quantum}.
+However, several technical and conceptual challenges remain before a meaningful, real-world example of quantum advantage can be exhibited for linear systems.
+On the technical side, many of these quantum linear systems (QLS) algorithms can only be implemented on future error-corrected hardware~\cite{harrow2009quantum}, while others are designed for today's noisy intermediate-sized quantum devices but feature a less pronounced speed-up~\cite{bravo2019variational}.
+On the conceptual side, existing algorithms feature numerous caveats that must be satisfied in order for good performance~\cite{aaronson2015}.
+The ideal system $Ax=b$ for exhibiting quantum speed-up satisfies: 1) $A$ is well-conditioned, 2) the quantum operator $e^{-iAt}$ can be efficiently implemented, 3) a quantum state proportional to $b$ can be efficiently prepared, 4) only specific values or statistics of the solution $x$ are of interest, 5) there does not exist a classical algorithm which exploits these or other properties of the system to solve it equally as fast.
+The final point is particularly notable, as large systems of equations can often be replaced by small systems of equations which retain sufficient accuracy (and can be solved classically with modest cost)~\cite{montanaro2016quantum}.
+Existing applications for QLS algorithms have therefore been largely synthetic or specific examples, carefully chosen to avoid these constraints but also lacking in real-world application~\cite{huang2019near,dukalski2021}.